Hamilton Island Golf Club

-The stunning Chris Beckingham-designed Clubhouse is ideally perched to catch the soft sea breeze and to take in the stunning views of Passage Peak and the sparkling Coral Sea.
-The Clubhouse offers a stylishly relaxed restaurant and bar, along with a well stocked pro shop and ladies and mens locker rooms including showers.
+The stunning Chris Beckingham-designed clubhouse is ideally perched to catch the soft sea breeze and to take in the stunning views of Passage Peak and the sparkling Coral Sea.
+The clubhouse offers a stylishly relaxed restaurant and bar, along with a well-stocked pro shop and ladies and mens locker rooms including showers.
 The staff can assist with a variety of services including bookings, rental clubs, on-course refreshments and comprehensive expert tuition to help fine-tune your game.

-Getting to Hamilton Island is easy as it’s the only island in the Whitsundays with a commercial airport.
+Getting to Hamilton Island is easy; it’s the only island in the Whitsundays with a commercial airport.
 There are direct flights from Sydney, Brisbane, Melbourne and Cairns and simple connections from other major Australian cities.
 Once on Hamilton Island, Dent Island is just a short ferry ride from the Hamilton Island Marina.

 Peter Thomson designed this course to challenge all levels of golf enthusiasts, from casual players to professionals.
 The course is designed as a series of holes strung along ridges and played across steep valleys.